amitgangane/DocBot/README.md

 ## TODO

-### Highest Priority

-- [ ] Add backend and frontend tests for thread history, source persistence, and document deletion.
-- [ ] Improve thread-history reliability by surfacing backend health/status in the UI instead of only timing out.
-- [ ] Add a document-details endpoint or cached metadata store so the upload manager does not need to infer everything from vector payloads.

-### Product Improvements

-- [ ] Add duplicate-document detection using content hashing before ingestion.
-- [ ] Add drag-and-drop PDF upload and clearer upload progress states.
-- [ ] Add source preview actions such as copy excerpt or jump to page metadata.
-- [ ] Add thread rename and search in the sidebar.
+- [ ] Add more questions and edge cases to the current `TESTSET`.

-### Infrastructure

-- [ ] Add Dockerfile and docker-compose setup for local full-stack development.
+- [ ] Improve metadata-aware retrieval and reranking.
-- [ ] Add durable blob storage for uploaded PDFs instead of relying only on the local upload directory.
-- [ ] Add optional background ingestion workers for larger PDFs or multi-user workloads.

-### Evaluation And Quality

-- [ ] Expand the current `TESTSET` with more document-specific and failure-mode questions.
+- [ ] Add a few more frontend polish items like source actions and thread rename/search.
-- [ ] Add regression tests for UI states like source chips, thinking status panels, and document deletion.
+- [ ] Add broader regression coverage for thread history, document deletion, and key UI states.

 ## Completed